jeffgreco13/laravel-wave/README.md

 # Laravel Wave

 A wrapper to use the [Wave][wave-app]'s graphql api in your laravel apps.
-This package was forked from [subbe/waveapp][subbe-waveapp] and adds some QOL improvements for Laravel devs.
+This package was originally forked from [subbe/waveapp][subbe-waveapp] and adds some QOL improvements for Laravel devs.

 Wave API documentation can be located at: